 - Now verify that the problem is resolved

 - After verifying, now restore your iCloud backup.
 To do this, go to Settings > General > Reset > then tap “Erase all content and settings.”
-When your device restart, tap Restore from a Backup.
+When your device restarts, tap Restore from a Backup.

 - Backup your device

-- Launch iTunes
+- Launch iTunes or Finder

-- In iTunes, select your iOS device
+- In iTunes or Finder, select your iOS device

-- Hold down the Option / Alt key on your Mac keyboard (Windows: left Shift key) and click on the Restore iPhone button.
+- Hold down the Option / Alt key on your Mac keyboard (Windows: left Shift key) and click on the Restore iPhone button

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.